doriang102/doriang102.github.io/_posts/2017-07-04-Introduction-To-Regression.md

 In this post, we will discuss Linear Regression.
 We will go over, in detail, the assumptions made for this model with some concrete examples.
-After this we will discuss over fitting and the various reguarlization methods used in practice.
+We will provide concrete examples of the failure of these assumptions and then discuss the lack of stability when you have correlated features.
+In the next post, we will discuss model selection techniques and how to prevent over fitting by using various constraints on the coefficients.

 ## Linear Regression